 There is a noticeable difference when we talk about industries then and today.
 The world-changing technologies have changed their working pattern – the way they used to function earlier.
 One such emerging technology that by far gained tremendous popularity is blockchain.

 Blockchain was introduced for the much-hyped digital currency – Bitcoin.
 But, when we look today, it too has evolved into something bigger, something significant.

 So, how does it assist the industries?
 Let’s find out!

 Well, blockchain is being used quite potentially today by a lot of industries.
 According to Don & Alex Tapscott (authors of Blockchain Revolution, 2016), it is an incorruptible digital ledger of all economic transactions which can be programmed to record not only the financial transactions but virtually everything that has value.

-However, some people in the blockchain industry state that this technology comes with certain limitations and can even turn out to be inappropriate for a lot of digital interactions.
+However, some people in the blockchain industry state that this technology comes with certain limitations – not to mention legal entanglements that require a blockchain lawyer to sort out – and can even turn out to be inappropriate for a lot of digital interactions.